jadijadi/lpic1book/content/1024_use_debian_package_management.md

 Note that

 * apt-get install asked for confirmation \(Y\)
-* apt-get resolved _dependencies_, It know what is needed to install this package and installs them
+* apt-get resolved _dependencies_, It knows what is needed to install this package and installs them
-* debian packages are something.deb
+* Debian packages are something.deb

 If you only want a dry-run / simulation: